SAFRAN-LAB/HODLR/README.md

 **Version 3.14**

-%% Copyleft 2013: Sivaram Ambikasaran
+Date: November 14th, 2013

-%% Developed by Sivaram Ambikasaran
+Copyleft 2013: Sivaram Ambikasaran

-%% Contact: <siva.1985@gmail.com> (Sivaram)
+Developed by Sivaram Ambikasaran

-%% This program is free software; you can redistribute it and/or modify it under the terms of MPL2 license.
+**License**

-%% The Source Code Form is subject to the terms of the Mozilla Public License, v.
+This program is free software; you can redistribute it and/or modify it under the terms of MPL2 license.
+The Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
-If a copy of the MPL was not %% distributed with this file, You can obtain one at <http://mozilla.org/MPL/2.0/.>
+If a copy of the MPL was not distributed with this file, You can obtain one at <http://mozilla.org/MPL/2.0/.>

 ###FILES: